 - The object must be indicated on the image with an arrow or line.

 - Size of field

-- The log sheets and electronic files containing digital images (which can be submitted on a CD or through an internet-based delivery system, e.g., web site, Drop Box, Google Drive) can either be sent to the Program Coordinator or a club officer for verification.
+The log sheets and electronic files containing digital images (which can be submitted on a CD or through an internet-based delivery system - e.g., web site, Drop Box, Google Drive, etc.) can either be sent to the Program Coordinator or to one of your astronomy club officers for verification.

 The Wolfgang Steinicke reference5 is a very valuable tool in compiling a strategy for attacking these objects.
-To make things that much easier we also added the pages of the Uranometria (1st and 2nd editions) and Millennium star atlases that were obtained from the web site of the Delaware Valley Amateur Astronomers (http://dvaa.org/php/find_atlas.php ).
+To make things that much easier we also added the pages of the Uranometria (1st and 2nd editions) and Millennium star atlases.
 One may use other software programs such as MegaStar© for such purposes.

 Preliminary ‘homework’ beforehand includes making an observing list for the upcoming session(s).
 The observing list will have the object name, constellation, magnitude, distance and page of Uranometria or page of Millennium.
 In the observing field one would then star hop using the Uranometria atlas under low magnification and, if need be, star hop using the fainter stars plotted in the Millennium atlas.
 The image provided from the aforementioned web site will prove helpful in determining which star-like object is the quasar.
 To view the dimmest objects, higher magnification is highly recommended.
 Once the object is located, then a verbal description can be dictated in a micro cassette recorder and/or a rough sketch of the eyepiece field can be made.
 The appendices also provide the observer with the redshift (z)7.
 Having the distance of the object available to the observer at the eyepiece adds an additional sense of wonder, awe and satisfaction.